 Future flood exposure analysis included existing and anticipated future development and estimated the number of buildings, critical facilities, low water crossings, roadway segments, and agriculture areas potentially exposed to anticipated future flooding by overlaying the future conditions flood hazard area developed for the Lower Rio Grande Planning Region.
+Table 2.19 above shows the total number of buildings, critical facilities, and agriculture areas exposed to the future flood hazard areas for the region.
 Table 5 in Appendix B shows the total number of buildings, critical facilities, and agriculture areas exposed to the future flood hazard areas, summarized by the county.
-Maps 11A, 11B, and 11C show the future condition flood exposure for buildings, critical facilities, low water crossings, roadway segments, and agriculture areas.
-These are found in Appendix A.
+Maps 11A, 11B, and 11C in Appendix A graphically show the future condition flood exposure for buildings, critical facilities, low water crossings, roadway segments, and agriculture areas geographically across the region.